wmfs/tymly-base/README.md

 In order to add useful functionality to this base image you need to garnish this image with [blueprints](https://github.com/search?q=topic%3Ablueprint+org%3Awmfs+fork%3Atrue).

-Please follow [Dockerfile best practises](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) when creating an image based on Tymly-base.
+Please follow [Dockerfile best practises](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) when creating an image from Tymly-base.

 ---
 ### Docs